Jatt & Juliet 3: Release

 Jatt & Juliet 3 was released worldwide on 27 June 2024.

 Home media

-Jatt & Juliet 3 is available for streaming on Chaupal OTT.
+Jatt & Juliet 3 was released on Chaupal OTT on 19 September 2024.

 Reception

 Box office

 The film collected ₹23.1 crore in first week in India.
 In second week it collected over ₹8.7 crore in India.
 The film is grossed over ₹107 crore worldwide becoming highest grossing Indian Punjabi film worldwide.

 Critical response

 Sukhpreet Kahlon of The Indian Express gave the film 4 out of 5, writing, "An overall enjoyable entertainer, Jatt & Juliet 3 has high-spirited humour, witty one-liners, good performances and foot-tapping music."

 Saibal Chatterjee of NDTV rated 2 stars and wrote, "The unapologetically middle-brow and easy-flowing romantic comedy ticks all the boxes but trips just a touch in trying to articulate a surfeit of messages about gender equality, social harmony and other issues of contemporary relevance."